Former Lions safety Glover Quin announced his retirement early Monday morning. At the age of 33, Quin has decided to move on to other endeavors.

-- The Lions released safety Glover Quin last week, and his run with Detroit apparently ended much sooner.
-Quin revealed in a recent podcast interview that he had actually asked the team to release him last offseason, shortly after the team hired Matt Patricia to be their coach, according to Dave Birkett of The Detroit Free Press.
-The Lions obviously declined, and kept Quin for this past season before cutting ties.
-Quin is 33 now and his play has been declining the past few years, but he’s still a serviceable player and should have no problem finding a new home.
+The Lions released safety Glover Quin in February, but his run with Detroit could have ended much sooner.
+Quin actually asked the team to release him in the previous offseason, shortly after the team hired Matt Patricia However, the Lions obviously declined, and kept Quin for the 2018 campaign before cutting ties.

 Quin started in all 16 of the Lions’ games in 2018, but saw some of his play time eaten into by rookie Tracy Walker down the stretch.
 Although his performance dipped near the end, he left the game with a 148-game starting streak, the highest of any active safety in the NFL up until his retirement.

 The New Mexico product enjoyed the best season of his career in 2014 when he earned a Pro Bowl nod and registered seven interceptions.
 Over his decade in the NFL with the Texans and Lions, Quin recorded 24 interceptions and 740 tackles in total.